sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/0900 - draft-deskew.md

 - Choose text anchors for Fixed Points that form as large a triangle as possible, ideally at three corners of the document.
 Choosing the best points can take some trial and error.
 - For the Match parameter, choose `"type": "startsWith"` or `"type": "endsWith"` to avoid problems with lines split by skew.
 If you choose `"endsWith"`, then also define `"start:right"`.
 - For the aligned reference PDF, choose a slightly enlarged version of the document so that the Fixed Points triangle is large.
 The Deskew preprocessor corrects scaling for smaller skewed images.
 - Define a Merge Lines preprocessor to clean up oversplit lines after the Deskew preprocessor.
 In the preceding example, if you don't specify a Deskew preprocessor,  the Region method starts at the middle of the word "tenure" instead of the middle of the complete line "White house tenure".
-Since the region is shifted to the right, it misses the first year of the date range:
+Since the region shifts to the right, it misses the first year of the date range:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/deskew_5.png)